 Minimize Data Redundancy

 In File Processing System, duplicate data is created in many places because all the programs have their own files.
-This creates data redundancy which in turns wastes labor and space.
-In Database Management System, all the files are integrated in a single database.
-The whole data is stored only once at a single place so there is no chance of duplicate data.
+This creates data redundancy which in turn wastes labor and space.
+In Database Management System, all the files are integrated into a single database.
+The whole data is stored only once in a single place so there is no chance of duplicate data.

-For example: A student record in library or examination can contain duplicate values, but when they are converted into a single database, all the duplicate values are removed.
+For example, A student record in a library or examination can contain duplicate values, but when they are converted into a single database, all the duplicate values are removed.

-Complete redundancy can be removed because somehow we needs duplicate value to relate tables with each other.
-But still DBMS controls data redundancy that saves lots of labor and time.
+Complete redundancy can be removed because somehow we need duplicate values to relate tables with each other.
+But still, DBMS controls data redundancy that saves lots of labor and time.

 Sharing Of Data

-In DBMS, Data can be shared in between authorized user of database.
+In DBMS, Data can be shared between authorized users of the database.
 All the users have their own right to access the database up to a level.
 Database Administration has complete access of database.
 He can assign users to access the database.
-Others users are also authorized to access database and also they can share data between them.
-Many users have same authority to access the database.
+Other users are also authorized to access database and also they can share data between them.
+Many users have the same authority to access the database.